SartajBhuvaji/PictureTales/README.md

-# Gradio App: Image to Story Generator
+# PictureTales

-This Gradio app allows you to upload an image, and it will generate a short story based on the image's content using image captioning.
+PictureTales allows you to upload an image, and it will generate a short story based on the image's content using image captioning.
 The generated story is then converted to audio using text-to-speech technology.
 You can both see the generated story and listen to it.

 # Demo
 - Launching the application